Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 }
 ```

-This `registerCreateNote` method, as we saw earlier, starts by taking in a `Router` instance.
-With that `Router`
+This `registerCreateNote` method, starts by taking in a `Router` instance.
+With that `Router` instance it does two things.
-instance it does two things: retrieve an individual post `Route` for the `/create` endpoint in this sub-router by
+First, it creates an individual POST `Route` for the `/create` endpoint by calling `router.post("/create")`.
-calling `router.post("/create")`, and set the handler for the returned `Route`.
-In cases where we want to perform
+Then, it sets a handler method that should be called for the returned `Route`.
+If we wanted to use a different
-another HTTP operation, we could call `router.get(<route>)` or `router.<method>(<route>)` instead.
-The `handler()`
+HTTP operation instead of POST, we could call `router.get(<route>)` or `router.<method>(<route>)` instead.
-method called on the `Route` takes in a
+The `handler()`method called on the `Route` takes in a
-[method reference](https://docs.oracle.com/javase/tutorial/java/javaOO/methodreferences.html), which is a type of
+[method reference](https://docs.oracle.com/javase/tutorial/java/javaOO/methodreferences.html), which is just a
+way of referencing a method defined in this class.
-lambda available in Java.
-Method references tell route, and therefore the router, which method to call when the
+Method references tell the createNoteRequest route, and therefore the router it was created from, which method to call when the
-route is accessed.
-In this case, we're having it access the `handleCreateNote` method.
+route is called.
+In this case, we're having using the `handleCreateNote` method.
 Let's wrap up the sub-router
 code by taking a look at that.

 ```java